Skip to content

 HPC cluster systems typically have a large number of software packages installed.
 Often there will be several versions provided for a package where it will be necessary for a user to choose between them.
 Equally, two different packages may clash with each other: for example, the commands for Intel MPI and Open MPI would overlap if simultaneously installed.

-To get a list of available packages, use one of the following:
+To view the list of all available modules, use the following command:

 module avail

-To load a module into your environment to start using an application, use one of the following:
+To load a module into your environment to start using an application, use the following command:

 module load <package>

-To get a list of currently loaded modules, use one of the following:
+To view the list of currently loaded modules, use the following command:

 module list

-To unload a specific module, use one of the following:
+To unload a specific module, use the following command:

 module unload <package>

-To unload all loaded modules, use one of the following:
+To unload (purge) all loaded modules, use the following command:

 module purge